-- Racial and ethnic disparities exist in the Polk County teen pregnancy rate. - Teen use of marijuana and alcohol in 11th grader are higher than the state of Oregon. - Tobacco, alcohol and marijuana use in youth increases with increasing grade levels. - Hospitalization rates due to alcohol abuse have been increasing since 2008.
+- Racial and ethnic disparities exist in the Polk County teen pregnancy rate, however has steadily declined since 2008. - Alcohol impaired driving deaths in Polk County occur at a rate higher than the state of Oregon. - Tobacco, alcohol and marijuana use in youth increases with increasing grade levels.

 Preventive Screenings - Pap Test (C): This indicator shows the percentage of women ages 21-65 who had a pap smear or test of their cervix.
 Pap smears are an effective means of early cervical cancer detection.
 Polk County women were as likely to have had a Pap test in the past three years as Oregon women.
 Pap smears are an effective way of preventing cervical cancer.
-Polk County and Oregon Pap test rates have not yet reached Healthy People 2020 goals^{36,37}.
+Polk County and Oregon Pap test rates have not yet reached Healthy People 2020 goals.

 Preventive Screening-Mammogram (C): Mammograms may help doctors to diagnose breast cancer during earlier, more treatable stages.
 Polk County has not met the Healthy People 2020 goal for mammograms.
-Polk County women are less likely to have had a breast cancer screening than Oregon women^{36,37}.
+Polk County women are less likely to have had a breast cancer screening than Oregon women.

 Preventive Screening - Colon Cancer (C): Polk County adults 50-75 years old are more likely to have had appropriate colon cancer screening than Oregon adults 50-75 years old.
 Colon cancer screening is an effective way of preventing late stage colon cancer and greatly increases the odds of survival after a colon cancer diagnosis.
 The American Cancer Society recommends all adults begin colon cancer screening at age 50.
-They recommend one of the following schedules for screening: Colonoscopy every 10 years, Flexible Sigmoidoscopy, Double-Contrast Barium Enema, or CT Colonography every 5 years, Stool DNA test every 3 years, or a Guaiac-Based Fecal Occult Blood Test or Fecal Immunochemical Test annually38.
+They recommend one of the following schedules for screening: Colonoscopy every 10 years, Flexible Sigmoidoscopy, Double-Contrast Barium Enema, or CT Colonography every 5 years, Stool DNA test every 3 years, or a Guaiac-Based Fecal Occult Blood Test or Fecal Immunochemical Test annually.
 Polk County has not reached the Healthy People 2020 goal for colon cancer screening.
 Polk County did have more up-to-date screenings than Oregon as a whole.